Best Practices in Using Social Media for Customer Service

 It’s better to communicate that you’re working on the proper response, set a realistic expectation of time, and then deliver a real resolution.
 After all, customers want resolutions, not spin.

-What do hurried customers, lost on the streets of New York; or at home and worried that a birthday present won’t come in on time; or confused about a service, really want?
+What do hurried customers, lost on the streets of New York; or worried that a birthday present won’t come in on time; or confused about a service, really want?

 They don’t want their time wasted.
-They don’t want to be treated as if their requests are too much bother for the company (for those requests won’t be a bother to your competition).
-And they don’t want to be given the runaround.
+They don’t want you to treat them as if their requests are too much bother for the company (for those requests won’t be a bother to your competition).
+And they don’t want you to give them the runaround.

 When companies understand these requirements, and put them into online practice, then they are truly offering the best possible customer service via social media.